rikhuijzer/blog/posts/power.md

 title = "Statistical power from scratch" published = "29 October 2019"
-tags = ["statistics", "normal distribution", "t-test"] rss = "Explaining statistical power by first finding the binomial and normal distributions."
+tags = ["statistics", "normal distribution", "t-test"] description = "Explaining statistical power by first finding the binomial and normal distributions."
 +++

 In the 1970s the American government wanted to save fuel by allowing drivers to turn right at a red light \citep{reinhart2020}.